 ¼ cup Parmesan cheese, fat-free

 - Coat a large skillet with 1 tablespoon olive oil and heat over medium-high heat.
 Add turkey and break up the meat with a fork while it browns for approximately 5 minutes.
-Add garlic salt and stir it through the meat.
+Add garlic powder and stir.

 - Line a heat-resistant bowl with paper towels.
 Dump turkey into bowl and allow extra grease to soak into the paper towel.
-Return meat to skillet and let sit on low.
+Return meat to skillet and let sit on low heat.

 Recipe courtesy of Digestive Disease Health Team Dietitians